Not yet a Member?

 fact sheet.
 The rule, which implements

-Section 1557 of the Affordable Care Act (ACA), was released to the public on May 13 and is to be published in the
+Section 1557 of the Affordable Care Act (ACA), was published in the

 Federal Register on May 18.
 Most of the rule’s requirements go into effect on July 18, 2016, except for provisions affecting health insurance plan design, which take effect the first day of the first plan year beginning on or after Jan.
 1, 2017.